Tom Ryan Tom Ryan

 Looking for one PEO or HR services business worth running for the next decade.

 I'm searching for a founder-owned regional PEO, ASO, or specialty HR services company to acquire and operate for the long term.
-My priority is continuity — for your team, your clients, and the name on the door.
+My priority is continuity for your team and your clients.

 6 yrs